Anti-social behaviour by adults

 You cannot be charged with, prosecuted or punished for an offence if the offence is the same behaviour that is the subject of an application for a civil order.

 Can I appeal against a civil order being made?

 Yes, you can appeal the making of the civil order to the Circuit Court.
 This appeal must be made within 21 days of the making of the order and the Superintendent must be notified.
 The Circuit Court may extend the appeal period if there are exceptional circumstances.

 The order remains in force pending the outcome of the appeal unless the District Court or the Circuit Court puts a stay on the order.

 The appeal takes the form of a rehearing of the application for a civil order.
-Depending on the outcome the Circuit Court can either make or refuse to make a civil order.
+Depending on the outcome the Circuit Court can either make the same, make a different, or refuse to make, a civil order.

 Providing the civil order is not discharged or cancelled by the courts, it will last for two years unless a shorter period is stated in the order.

 Can a civil order be changed after it is made?

 A court can vary or discharge a civil order if an application is made by you or by a Superintendent of the Garda Síochána.
 If you are going to apply you are obliged to give notice of the application to the Superintendent of your local area.
 If a Superintendent intends applying he or she is obliged to notify you.